-In pre-Hispanic times the Mexica (Aztec) civilization celebrated the birth of the god of war Huitzilopochtli by breaking terracotta containers which contained fruits, such as oranges & fragrant plants.
-The tradition of the Piñatas came from China, where they were breaking them to celebrate the New Year.
+In pre-Hispanic times, the Mexica (Aztec) civilization celebrated the birth of the god of war Huitzilopochtli by breaking clay vessels which contained fruit, such as oranges & fragrant plants.

-Arrived in Mexico, in the XVI century, after arriving in Itale and Spain, it was used by the Catholic missionaries to evangelize the New World:
+Arrived in Mexico, in the XVI century, after having arrived in Italy and Spain, it was used by the Catholic missionaries to evangelize the New World:

-To hit the Piñata with the eyes hidden by a band symbolizes faith; the content of sweets and fruits represents the bounties and riches of heaven.
+Hitting the Piñata with the eyes hidden by a strip symbolizes faith; the contents of sweets and fruits represent the bounties and riches of heaven.

-The original shape of the Piñata is a star with 7 sides (peaks) that symbolize the original seven sins.
+The authentic shape of the Piñata is a star with 7 sides (peaks) which symbolize the seven deadly sins.